 What Is the Difference Between APR and Interest Rate on a Personal Loan?

-When researching personal loans, you may see the terms APR (Annual Percentage Rate) and interest rate used interchangeably.
+When researching personal loans, you may see the terms annual percentage rate (APR) and interest rate used interchangeably.
 However, they are not the same thing.
-The interest rate refers to the cost of borrowing money, expressed as a percentage of the principal amount, but it doesn’t include any other fees or charges.
+The interest rate refers to the cost of borrowing money, expressed as a percentage of the principal amount, but it doesn’t include any fees or charges.

 APR, on the other hand, includes not only the interest rate but also other fees and charges you may incur when borrowing money.
-This makes the APR a more important number to look at that interest rate.
+This makes the APR more important to look at than the interest rate.

-Read on for a closer look at APR vs interest rate, what it means when these two numbers are different, and what it means when they are the same.
+Read on for a closer look at APR vs. interest rate and what it means when these two numbers are different and when they are the same.

 What Is Interest?